 What To Do

-The Museum of the Pacific War honors those who served our country with humility and integrity in WW2.
+The National Museum of the Pacific War honors those who served our country with humility and integrity in WW2.
 It has a wonderful collection gathered in a modern style building in the hometown of Admiral Nimitz.
 There is a lot to see, read, watch and experience, so give yourself some time to get through.